blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_daveModelTable.md

 in other parts of the country,  what would we expect the outcome of this election to be?
 Whereas the historical model asks how we'd expect the election to turn out if the voters in this district turn out and vote as they have in previous elections.
-This points to a few possible reasons why a historically safe-D district like NC-1 might look like a toss-up in our model -- including, but not limited to, the following:
+This points to a few possible reasons why a historically lean-R district like NC-9 might look like a toss-up in our model -- including, but not limited to, the following:

 - Our model may be wrong about how we define "similar" voters.
-We've incorporated factors like education and race, but maybe we've missed key things that make voters in NC-1 different from superficially "similar" voters in other districts nationwide.
+We've incorporated factors like education and race, but maybe we've missed key things that make voters in NC-9 different from superficially "similar" voters in other districts nationwide.

 - Location-specific factors may support Dem voting.
-E.g., perhaps the Democratic party or local organizations are particularly well-organized in NC-1 and that is reflected in the historical model suing those voters.
+E.g., perhaps the Democratic party or local organizations are not particularly well-organized in NC-9 and that is reflected in the historical model using those voters.

-- Republicans may, in fact, have underperformed relative to their potential.
+- Democrats may, in fact, have underperformed relative to their potential.
+Or there may have been demographic shifts in the district since the last election which favor Dems.
   It's possible that more effective candidate recruitment, campaigning, or organizing could, in fact, yield a more competitive race than history would suggest.

 We don't know which (if any) of these explanations is correct.
-But our model suggests that if you want to support Team Blue in NC, and are open to the idea of playing some important defense, then donating to a Dem in NC-1 might fit the bill.
+But our model suggests that if you want to support Team Blue in NC, and are open to the idea of playing some offense, then donating to a Dem in NC-9 might fit the bill.

 ## 3. Coming next from Blue Ripple